Fraud Blocker Skip to content

 What is Google Ads (and what is Google AdWords?)

-Google Ads in the modern name for what was once known as Google AdWords.
-It’s the advertising system that drives all of the direct marketing that web users see through the Google search engine results page, Google Shopping, the Google DIsplay Network (which is connected to thousands upon thousands of websites throughout the net), Youtube, and more.
+Google Ads is the modern name for what was once known as Google AdWords.
+It’s the paid search advertising system that drives all of the direct marketing that web users see through the Google search engine results page, Google Shopping, Google search Network, the Google Display Network (which is connected to thousands upon thousands of websites throughout the net), Youtube, and more.

 Brands and advertisers pay to have their ads displayed through Google, which is primarily how the search engine makes its money.